 Diagnosing Meniere's Disease

-Diagnosing Meniere's disease can be difficult and is based on several tests.
-An MRI is used to rule out tumors or other abnormal growths in the ear.
+Diagnosing Meniere's disease can be difficult since dizziness is a symptom that overlaps with many other conditions including life threatening neurological illnesses such as a stroke.
+An MRI is often used to rule out tumors or other abnormal growths in the ear.

 A test called caloric testing determines balance by flushing the ears with water or air.
-This results in rapid eye movement, also called nystygmis.
-According to the pattern of rapid eye movement, the physician can interpret the balance disorder.
+This results in rapid eye movement called nystagmus.
+According to the pattern of rapid eye movement, the physician can sometimes interpret the balance disorder.

 Various hearing tests are used to diagnose Meniere's disease.
 It is important to determine if the hearing loss is caused by a problem in the inner ear or if it is a malfunction of the hearing nerve.
 To do this, the function of the brain stem can be recorded to show activity in the hearing nerve.
 Electrocochleography is a test which can record the activity of the inner ear.